dotnet/corefx/Documentation/coding-guidelines/project-guidelines.md

 TODO: Fill in more information about the required properties for creatng a facade project.

 # Conventions for forked code
-While our goal is to have the exact code for every configuration there is always reasons why that is not realistic so we need to have a set of conventions for dealing with places were we fork code.
+While our goal is to have the exact code for every configuration there is always reasons why that is not realistic so we need to have a set of conventions for dealing with places where we fork code.
 In order of preference, here are the strategies we employ:

 1. Using different code files with partial classes to implement individual methods different on different configurations
 2. Using entirely different code files for cases were the entire class (or perhaps static class) needs to be unique in a given configuration.